 - Vitamin B (foot/leg issues, feather growth, weight gain)

 - Vaseline (scaly leg mites)

-Some of the meds aren’t easy to find and you have to buy them in a size you’ll never get through.
-When I’ve had to buy large quantities I’ve split the purchase with several other people so we all end up with a reasonable amount, that we can use before the best before dates.
+Some of the meds aren’t easy to find and you may have to buy them in a size you’ll never get through.
+When I have to purchase things in larger quantities I split them with other chicken keepers so we all end up with a reasonable amount and to ensure we’ll use them before their expiry dates.

 Find yourself a handy tote (they are easy to find at thrift stores) and have everything in one place so you’re not wasting time or energy looking for errant supplies.

 Let’s hope you have no need for all of those things, but better safe than sorry.

 If you’ve got something in your first aid kit that you think is useful and it’s not on my list please let me know and I’ll add it.